camguise/jamf-api-scripts/README.md

 ---

 ### getAppList.sh
 Compiles a CSV formatted list of all mobile device applications from the given Jamf server.
 The CSV will have columns for Application Name, URL and Total VPP Licenses.
+You must specify *BOTH* a valid configuration file and an output file location (including the .csv extension).

 #### Usage
 ```console